 Subject lines we liked

-When competing on Prime Day, being subtle might get you overlooked in the inbox.
+When competing this year, being subtle might get you overlooked in the inbox.
 Here are some subject lines that stood out in our search.
 Remember: We don’t have performance data for these, so always test before changing your style or strategy.

 - Boot Barn: These Deals Beat Prime Day Any Day